Pricing Transformation: Pricing, It’s About Transformation

 Pricing transformation – varying types of functions

 Largely clerical responsibilities.
 Ensures the customer’s price is the correct agreed price in order to avoid invoice disputes and aged debtors.
-Savvy teams have IT expertise to assist, otherwise a whole lot of manual entry.
+Savvy teams have IT experts to assist, otherwise, a whole lot of manual entry.